 Four games are supported on the AsoBrain platform.
 They are a replica of a real board game but without an official license.
 They are:

 - Xplorers, based on Settlers of Catan.

 By far the most popular game is Xplorers (at the moment of writing 370 players online – for comparison Colonist.io has 77 players online right now), followed by Toulouse (38 players currently).
 Set and Roadblock are unpopular – it’s hard to even find anyone playing them – both are at 0 players presently online.

-This review will be focused around Xplorers, I review Toulouse in a separate article.
-Other two games, I shall not review.
+This review will be focused on Xplorers, I review Toulouse in a separate article.
+The other two games, I shall not review.